Mercury13/unicodia/Font-Source/Egyptian2/README.md

 2. Check what changed in Unisesh.txt.
 That’s Unicode ID and JSesh ID.
 Changed → something really big happened.
 3. Then check sample images (using delta code charts).
 4. Then descriptions (using Unikemet changes)

+Check = what changed?
+Is the character original or redrawn?
+Can we find something in JSesh base?